Active solidarity income / RSA

 The active solidarity income is an allocation which completes the initial household resources to reach the level of a guaranteed income.

-• Of a lump sum, the amount of which varies according to the household composition and the number of childs,
+The amount of the guaranteed income varies according to the household composition and the number of childs.